Hiking the Algarve | Fishermen’s Trail Part 2

-The Fishermen’s Trail Part 2
+Hiking The Fishermen’s Trail Days 3-5

-Day 3 | Cavaleiro to Zambujeira do Mar
+Day 3 Hiking the Algarve | Cavaleiro to Zambujeira do Mar

 Oh, the pain.
 Luckily, our extension from Almograve to Cavaleiro meant day three would be much shorter.
 Double lucky, because the weather was looking bleak for the afternoon.
 We said goodbye to our host and headed to Snack Bar Adélia for breakfast – average pastries, chinos and fresh squeezed orange juice for €10.
 We followed the blue and green stripe for the next 12 km (7.5 miles or so) until Zambujeira do Mar.

 Cavaleiro is known for storks.
 Their nests are incredibly large.
 Apart from the storks though, day three was rather boring in comparison with days one and two.
 The trail goes inward along a wider path than usual.
+Not my favorite day in the Algarve.

 This is the only section of the trail that can be done by bike.
 Indeed, we passed a few bikers traveling in the opposite direction.
 It started to drizzle but never poured.
 We stopped to put on our pack covers and rain gear.
 Within no time, we descended down the simple staircase to the Porto das Barcas – a port where fish trading still happens on most mornings.
 We followed the paved road up the hill and then walked along the main road into town arriving well before lunchtime.